 3) What is the main dramatic question of your piece?
 Are there other themes you hope to explore?
 Explain how these themes relate to your artistic vision for the piece.

-4) Describe your ideas for staging the reading in a rehearsal studio or other space.
-Address which studio you’d like to use as well as whether you will utilize music stands, binders, sound, and/or a stage-direction reader.
+4) Describe your ideas for staging the reading in Studio B. Address whether you will utilize music stands, binders, sound, and/or a stage-direction reader.
 You are strongly discouraged from using props and costumes, as the emphasis of a Playwrights’ Lab should be on the text of the play.

 5) Describe how you plan to use the rehearsal process to present an effective rendering of the play without the actors needing to be off book.
 What thoughts would you share with your cast as you begin rehearsals?
 How might you work with actors in helping them understand their role in the context of a new play reading?
 How might you handle stage directions?